-5 Summary and Prospects
+5 Summary and Discussion

 We study the Nambu-Jona-Lasinio model by using the non-perturbative renormalization group at finite temperature and finite density.
-We discuss the difference of the RG flows and phase boundaries between the mean field approximation results and those including the large-N non-leading effects.
+We discuss the difference of the RG flows and phase boundaries between the mean field approximation results and those including the large-Nnon-leading effects.
 We find that the large-N non-leading effects become large and contribute to the restoration of chiral symmetry at low temperture and high density.

 However, this analysis tells us only second-order phase transition because we evaluate only the RG flow of the four-fermi coupling constant.
 In other words, we see the behavior of the curvature of the mesonic effective potential at the origin only, and therefore, we overlook the possibility of the first-order transitions.
-We should bosonize the four-fermi interactions [3, 12, 13] or treat total mass function [11] in order to evaluate the order of phase transition.
+We should bosonize the four-fermi interactions [3, 12, 13]

+Figure 4: The chiral phase diagram in the large-N leading and non-leading calculation or treat total mass function [11] in order to evaluate the order of phase transition.